mo7amed3la2/laravel-achievements-and-badges-feature/README.md

 ## Group Of Achievemnts.
 I created a class AchievementsGroup that handle a group of related achievemtns. via adding array of achievemnts in group method.
-And run addGroupProgress function to go through the array of acheivemnet and unlock or set progress.
+And run addGroupProgress function to go through the array of acheivemnet and unlock or set progress. like
-#Like

 ```php
 class CommentsAchievementsGroup extends AchievementsGroup